-WHEREFORE, Plaintiffs pray for a judgment:
+WHEREFORE, Plaintiff prays for a judgment:

-A. Certifying the Class as requested herein;
+- A. Certifying the Class as requested herein; - B. Awarding Plaintiff and Class members compensatory damages in an amount to be determined at trial; - C. Awarding Plaintiff and Class members restitution damages in an amount to be determined at trial; - D. Punitive Damages; - E. Awarding Plaintiff declaratory and injunctive relief; - F. Awarding Plaintiff and Class members attorneys' fees and costs; and

-- B. Awarding Plaintiffs and Class members compensatory damages in an amount to be determined at trial; - C. Awarding Plaintiffs and Class members restitution damages in an amount to be determined at trial; - D. Punitive Damages; - E. Awarding Plaintiffs declaratory and injunctive relief; - F. Awarding Plaintiffs and Class members attorneys' fees and costs; and - G. Affording Plaintiffs and Class members with such further and other relief as deemed just and proper by the Court.
+G. Affording Plaintiff and Class members with such further and other relief as deemed just and proper by the Court in law or equity.